ctroupin/ctroupin.github.io/_posts/2020-11-27-basemap-cartopy.md

 Let's start with a `pip install cartopy`.

 On other occasions we got error messages, but this time it seems everything is in place to avoid us some troubles.

-Listing
-jupyter kernelspec list

-Remove
-jupyter kernelspec uninstall myenv
+Lucky me.